AndyHaas/Salesforce_Project_Management/wiki/Installation-Guide.md

 If using external resources (e.g., Chart.js):

-1. Setup â†’ Remote Site Settings
+1. Setup †’ Remote Site Settings
 2. Verify settings exist:
    - ChartJS (if using Chart.js)
    - Other required remote sites